huggingface/dataset-viewer/docs/source/server.md

 Workers are responsible for executing the jobs in the queue.
 They complete the actual preprocessing requests, such as getting a list of splits and configurations.
 The workers can be controlled by configurable environment variables, like the minimum or the maximum number of rows returned by a worker or the maximum number of jobs to start per dataset user or organization.

-Take a look at the [workers configuration](https://github.com/huggingface/datasets-server/tree/main/services/worker#configuration) for a complete list of the environment variables if you're interested in learning more.
+Take a look at the [workers configuration](https://github.com/huggingface/dataset-viewer/tree/main/services/worker#configuration) for a complete list of the environment variables if you're interested in learning more.

 ## Cache

 Once the workers complete a job, the results are stored - or _cached_ - in a Mongo database.
-When a user makes a request with an endpoint like `/first-rows`, Datasets Server retrieves the preprocessed response from the cache, and serves it to the user.
+When a user makes a request with an endpoint like `/first-rows`, the dataset viewer retrieves the preprocessed response from the cache, and serves it to the user.
 This eliminates the time a user would've waited if the server hadn't already completed the job and stored the response.

 As a result, users can get their requested information about a dataset (even large ones) nearly instantaneously!